 Top 5 Best Calorie Counting Apps

-If you're trying to improve your eating habits, weight or overall health, you may be considering a smartphone app to track your daily calories.
+If you're trying to improve your eating habits, weight or overall health, you may want to consider using a smartphone app to track your daily calories.
 We have found some of the best calorie-counter apps on the market and compiled them below to help you decide which one is worth a download.

 1. MyFitnessPal Calorie Counter and Fitness Tracker